-Nonlinear Vibrations and Multiple Resonances of Fluid-Filled, Circular Shells, Part 2: Perturbation Analysis
+Nonlinear Vibrations and Multiple Resonances of Fluid-Filled, Circular Shells, Part 1: Equations of Motion and Numerical Results

 Contributed by the Technical Committee on Vibration and Sound for publication in the JOURNAL OF VIBRATION AND ACOUSTICS.
 Manuscript received March 1999; revised May 2000.
 Associate Technical Editor: C. Pierre.

 Amabili, M., Pellicano, F., and Vakakis, A. F. (May 1, 2000).
 "Nonlinear Vibrations and Multiple Resonances of Fluid-Filled, Circular Shells, Part 1: Equations of Motion and Numerical Results ."
 ASME.
 J. Vib.
 Acoust.
 October 2000; 122(4): 346–354. https://doi.org/10.1115/1.1288593